 Cerelle is a type of birth control pill that contains a small amount of progestogen desogestrel, a female sex hormone.
 Every blister pack contains 28 round white tablets.
-Each tablet contains 75 microgram of desogestrel.
-It is also known as mini-pill or progestogen only pill.
+Each tablet contains 75 micrograms of desogestrel.
+It is also known as mini-pill or progestogen-only pill.
 (POP) This type of birth control does not contain oestrogen hormone.

 What are the normal functions of progesterone?